-1 McKee, Rachel Locker (2017) Assessing the vitality of New Zealand Sign Language.
+(1) McKee, Rachel Locker (2017) Assessing the vitality of New Zealand Sign Language.
 Sign Language Studies, 17(3), 322-362.

-- 7.1 strengthening strategic leadership by Deaf people on matters relating to NZSL - 7.2 recognising Turi Māori identity and leadership by embedding Te Tiriti o Waitangi / The Treaty of Waitangi - 7.3 monitoring government agencies' actions to support the purpose of the Act. - 8 There were no expressions of support for the status quo that is, not amending the Act. - I seek your agreement to update the Act, which will send a strong signal: - 9.1 to the Deaf community, government agencies, and the wider public that the promotion, maintenance, and acquisition of NZSL, as a unique official language, is vital for Deaf people to participate as equal members in society - 9.2 of our commitment to building a partnership with Deaf people - 9.3 and embed Te Tiriti o Waitangi / The Treaty of Waitangi. - To support the promotion, maintenance, and acquisition of NZSL to support improved outcomes for Deaf people, I propose that the Act is updated so that: - 10.1 the existing NZSL Board becomes a statutory Ministerial advisory group the intent is to clarify the status, role, and functions of an existing group as opposed to creating a new group - 10.2 the functions of the NZSL statutory Ministerial advisory group, its role in monitoring the actions of government agencies to support the purpose of the Act, and the principles to guide appointments are included in an amended Act - 10.3 it includes specific references to support Turi Māori identity and leadership. - While these proposals take steps to recognise Deaf people's leadership, they do not address all the concerns and issues raised during consultation, particularly in relation to accessibility.
-Alongside our wider efforts in the disability portfolio, I expect the NZSL statutory Ministerial advisory group to work with the proposed Accessibility Committee2 on identifying, removing, and preventing barriers for the Deaf community.
+- 9.2. of our commitment to building a partnership with Deaf people - 9.3. and embed Te Tiriti o Waitangi/The Treaty of Waitangi. - 10.
+To support the promotion, maintenance, and acquisition of NZSL to support improved outcomes for Deaf people, I propose that the Act is updated so that: - 10.1. the existing NZSL Board becomes a statutory Ministerial advisory group-the intent is to clarify the status, role, and functions of an existing group as opposed to creating a new group - 10.2. the functions of the NZSL statutory Ministerial advisory group, its role in monitoring the actions of government agencies to support the purpose of the Act, and the principles to guide appointments are included in an amended Act - 10.3. it includes specific references to support Turi Māori identity and leadership. - 11.
+While these proposals take steps to recognise Deaf people's leadership, they do not address all the concerns and issues raised during consultation, particularly in relation to accessibility.
+Alongside our wider efforts in the disability portfolio, I expect the NZSL statutory Ministerial advisory group to work with the proposed Accessibility Committee(2) on identifying, removing, and preventing barriers for the Deaf community.